VoronDesign/Voron-Documentation/community/howto/EricZimmerman/BackupConfigToGithub.md

 # Restoring from your backup

 This is written assuming a fresh install but steps can be omitted if previously completed on the current install.

-<blockquote><strong>Note</strong>
-<p>Only files which have been backed up can be restored, if during setup you created exclusions then  those files/directories will be omitted </blockquote>
+{: .warning} Only files which have been backed up can be restored, if during setup you created exclusions then those files/directories will be omitted

 ## The Restore Process